 Korean vocabulary consists of native Korean words at its core.
 However, a lot of the vocabulary consists of words that were directly borrowed from the Chinese language.

-This has also led to additional differences in vocabularies in use in South and in the North, as North Korea has tried to implement as many native Korean words into daily use as possible, decreasing the number of words taken from the Chinese language.
+This has led to additional differences in the vocabulary used in the South and in the North.
+North Korea has tried to implement as many native Korean words into daily practice as possible, decreasing the number of words taken from the Chinese language.

-We also have a structured online Korean course that will teach you how to have a 3 minute conversation in the first 90 days.
+We also have a structured online Korean course that will teach you how to have a 3-minute conversation in the first 90 days.